ianrmcdonald/bfi_2022/README.md

 # Data from the BFI 2022 Great Films Survey
 Content from the BFI 2022 Greatest Films of All Time survey

-Main csv file: BFI_2022_film_selections.csv.
+The main data file (in .csv format) is BFI_2022_film_selections.csv.
 This file contains a record for each selection of each voter.
 Typically, voters choose 10 films, but some chose fewer.
 The file contains 21,085 records, representing votes for 2,115 voters (1,635 critics and 480 directors).

-The Excel workbook <file> contains rank ordered vote totals by region.
+The Excel workbook first_wave_regions.xlsx contains rank ordered vote totals by region.

 You can download one of the files from this list: <repository>.
 Right click on the file link, select "Save Link As…" , choose the location on your computer where you want to save the file, and select Save.